Americans with Disabilities Act (ADA) Accommodations

 Oakland City University actively supports the Americans with Disabilities Act which protects qualified individuals with disabilities from discrimination.
 Oakland City University will work with students, employees and other associates to provide reasonable accommodations as provided in the Act.

 If a student believes he/she needs accommodations for class he/she should notify the Section 504 Coordinator.
 Contact information for the Section 504 Coordinator may be obtained from the Office for Academic Affairs.
 Contact Academic Affairs by phone at: 812-749-1238.

 Students residing in the residence halls who require reasonable accommodations should contact the Housing Director.

 Employees may contact the Human Resource Office, 812-749-1408, to request a reasonable accommodation.

-Anyone with a concern or issue regarding the ADA, not listed above should contact the Office for Campus Life, 812-749-1421.
+Anyone with a concern or issue regarding the ADA, not listed above should contact the Office for Student Life, 812-749-1421.

 Career Services works with students to prepare them to successfully enter the workplace after college.
 All OCU students need to register with Career Services in order to receive assistance in a variety of areas.
 Services provided range from students making choices about their areas of study and career options, and ends with graduates searching for careers and ultimately getting placed in jobs that make the most of the degree they earned at Oakland City University.